Heinemann’s Hot Rod Was Diminutive in Stature But Still Hugely Capable

 The first A-4s to enter service with the United States Navy were designated A4D-1 (later A-4A) and went to Attack Squadron SEVEN TWO (VA-72) Blue Hawks at Naval Air Station (NAS) Quonset Point in Rhode Island on September 26th 1956.
 Soon thereafter All Weather Fighter Squadron THREE (VF[AW]-3) Blue Nemesis at NAS Moffett Field took delivery of the first west coast A-4As.
 The first Marine Corps outfit to fly A-4As was Marine Attack Squadron TWO TWO FOUR (VMA-224) Bengals at Marine Corps Air Station (MCAS) El Toro in California.

-When a B Was Better Than an A
+Sometimes a B is Better Than an A

 The A4D-2 (later A-4B) went to the fleet staring in 1957.
 It featured a stronger, externally braced rudder design which alleviated some flutter issues with the A4D-1’s rudder.
 Other improvements to the second generation Tinker Toy jet were strengthened landing gear, a probe for air-to-air refueling and ability to carry external fuel tanks and a buddy refueling pod, additional navigation equipment, and a radar altimeter.
 The ordnance delivery systems were improved as well.